Subprocess

 Link copied to clipboard

-open fun communicateAsync(stdinBuf: <Error class: unknown class>? = null, cancellable: Cancellable? = null, callback: AsyncReadyCallback)
+open fun communicateAsync(stdinBuf: <Error class: unknown class>? = null, cancellable: Cancellable? = null, callback: AsyncReadyCallback?)

 Asynchronous version of g_subprocess_communicate().
 Complete invocation with g_subprocess_communicate_finish().